TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/5-error-action.rst

 #.
 The default is to call :php:`errorAction()` which will:

    #.
-Clear cache in case :ts:`persistence.enableAutomaticCacheClearing` is
+Clear cache in case :typoscript:`persistence.enableAutomaticCacheClearing` is
       activated and current scope is frontend.

    #.
 Add an error :ref:`Flash Message <t3coreapi:flash-messages>`